More than 700 have recovered from COVID since March

 In Vermont, 53 have died due to complications of COVID-19 as of Thursday.

-At the county level, 99 cases of COVID-19 had been identified in Franklin County and five had died due to medical complications caused by the disease, according to the health department’s latest reporting.
+At the county level, 431 cases of COVID-19 had been identified in Chittenden County and 37 people have died due to medical complications caused by the disease, according to the health department’s latest reporting.
+The town of Essex clocks in with the 47 cases—the second highest number after Burlington.
+Colchester has the third highest number of reported cases at 39; Milton has 24 reported cases.

 State officials have expected the number of reported cases of COVID-19 to continue growing even as the disease’s spread in Vermont is reported to have peaked, with more intense testing and a lifting on social distancing restrictions expected to lead to more positive tests for COVID-19.